 The isometries to the standard models can be constructed using distances from some points.
 For example, for a connected 1-manifold homeomorphic to equipped with an intrinsic metric, the distance to the only boundary point defines a canonical isometry .

-An intrinsic metric on a connected 1-manifold defines a unique smooth structure on the manifold, namely, the smooth structure induced by the isometry to the corresponding standard model from the list above.
+Proof.
+A smooth structure can be induced by the isometry to the corresponding standard model from Theorem 6.1 above.

 Any compact 1-manifold can be transformed by surgeries to any other 1-manifold with the same boundary.

 If two compact 1-manifolds with the same boundary are oriented and the induced orientations on the boundary coincide, then the surgery can be chosen to preserve the orientation (this means that the corresponding cobordism is an oriented 2-manifold and its orientation induces on the boundary the given orientation on one of the 1-manifolds and the orientation opposite to the given one on the other 1-manifold).

 An index-1 surgery preserving orientation on a closed 1-manifold changes the number of connected components by 1.
 An index-1 surgery on a 1-manifold, which does not preserve every orientation, preserves the number of connected components.
 In particular, if an index-1 surgery on a connected 1-manifold does not preserve an orientation, then its result is a connected 1-manifold.

 The notion of connected sum is defined for 1-manifolds, but the connectivity of the outcome is different in dimension 1 compared to other dimensions.
 Indeed, the term connected sum can be misleading in dimension 1 since a connected sum of connected 1-manifolds may be not connected.
 For example a connected sum of two copies of is a disjoint sum of two copies of .

 Note that connected sum is only a well defined operation on oriented manifolds and one has to be careful with the orientations.
 For example

 8.1 Mapping class groups